antonrom1/dinedine-server/README.md

 # DineDine Project

 Welcome to **DineDine**, an application designed to help users find restaurants based on their dietary preferences.
-This project was developed by Anton, Ismael, and [Your Name].
+This project was developed by Anton, Ismael.
 It's built using Django and leverages geographic location services, restaurant information, and dietary filtering.

 ## Project Setup